HQAnime/AnimeGo-Re/project/README.md

 ~~~

 # Desktop
 VLC is used for desktop.
 It requires http-referrer and adaptive-use-access to be set correctly.
+The player has to be paused once before the video is showing correctly.

 ## Linux
 Follow [this guide](https://docs.flutter.dev/desktop#additional-linux-requirements) to setup the environment.
 VLC is also required for dart_vlc.